Gonghanli0802/Epic-Adventure/README.md

 # Epic Games Scraper

 ![Epic_Scraper](https://user-images.githubusercontent.com/90666615/231628758-31352eb0-3121-4a50-b258-06f82e354451.png)

-This python program scrapes all the useful information about all the free weekly games that Epic Games give out.
+<p>This Python program scrapes all the useful information about all the free weekly games that Epic Games give out.
-It retrives the review of each of the free games in Metacriti.
-Stores all the infomation in Excel and sends a copy to the user.
+It retrieves the review of each of the free games on Metacritic.
+Stores all the information in Excel and sends a copy to the user. </p>

 ## Tools used:
-- Window Task Schudler: is used so that this program can be run automatically daily.
+- Window Task Scheduler: is used so that this program can be run automatically daily.
-- Selenium: is used becuase each of the free games are dynicmally generated using Javascript.
+- Selenium: is used because each of the free games is dynamically generated using Javascript.
-- Pandas: is used to store and organzie all the data scraped.
+- Pandas: is used to store and organize all the data scraped.
-- Twiloi:  is used to send a copy of the info to user's phone.
+- Twiloi:  is used to send a copy of the info to the user's phone.

-A Simple Walk Through:
+## A Simple Walk Through:
-Firstly, this program visits the Epic Games and scrapes the name, date, price, and genres of all the free weekly games.
+**Firstly, this program visits the Epic Games and scrapes the name, date, price, and genres of all the free weekly games.**
 ![Screenshot 2023-04-12 195604](https://user-images.githubusercontent.com/90666615/231624729-ca16de6c-0361-4a6b-a464-a9bd7412a489.png)

-Then it naigets to Metacritic to scrape the Meta Score and User Score of each free game.
+**Then it navigates to Metacritic to scrape the Meta Score and User Score of each free game.**
 ![Screenshot 2023-04-12 214142](https://user-images.githubusercontent.com/90666615/231625332-726b2ecb-ba86-44e7-972e-eb7343eafbe0.png)

-Finally, it stores all the information it get into an Excel docemetn.
+**Finally, it stores all the information it get into an Excel document.**
 ![Screenshot 2023-04-12 200417](https://user-images.githubusercontent.com/90666615/231625379-75cbe3b7-4781-423a-8973-ac2fdf3f57e0.png)

-Sends a copy to the user's phone
+**Sends a copy to the user's phone.**
 ![IMG_2795](https://user-images.githubusercontent.com/90666615/231625426-e577f961-752d-41c9-8c95-cd119fe5f466.jpeg)